androbelgica/SOS/docs/Cart&Cook_PRD.md

-# 📄 Project Document Requirement: Online Grocery Store Web App
+# 📄 Project Document Requirement: Cart & Cook Web App

 ## 1. Project Overview
 A mobile-friendly web application built with **Laravel 12** and **React Kit** (integrated via Inertia.js) using **SQLite** as the database.
-The platform is designed to manage product listings (including seafood, meat, vegetables, and fruits), handle inventory, process orders, and include a unique section where the admin/owner can post recipes tied to specific products.
+The platform is designed to manage product listings (including seafood, meat, vegetables, and fruits), handle inventory, process orders, and include a unique section where the admin/owner and users can post and discover recipes tied to specific products.

 ## 2. Project Objectives
 - Provide an intuitive platform for customers to browse and purchase products (seafood, meat, vegetables, fruits).